urql-graphql/urql/docs/graphcache/offline.md

 mutations.

-When a query fails with a Network Error, which indicates that the client is offline — either because `navigator.onLine` is `false` or because the error message indicates an offline error — the `offlineExchange` won't deliver the error for this query to avoid it from being surfaced to the user.
+When a query fails with a Network Error, which indicates that the client is offline the `offlineExchange` won't deliver the error for this query to avoid it from being surfaced to the user.
 This works particularly well in combination with ["Schema Awareness"](./schema-awareness.md) which will deliver as much of a partial query result as possible.
 In combination with the [`cache-and-network` request policy](../basics/document-caching.md#request-policies)